-The immediate next step will be to identify, using the data mapped here, the local news ecosystems in New Jersey.
-We are doing this by performing cluster analyses to discover the municipalities that are most often covered together (or not covered together, as the case may be).
+A next step will be to identify, using the data mapped here, the local news ecosystems in New Jersey.
+One way to do this would be by performing cluster analyses to discover the municipalities that are most often covered together (or not covered together, as the case may be).

 Click on any municipality to see the list of outlets that say they serve that municipality (our content analysis, forthcoming, will investigate which municipalities actually show up in the online coverage of the outlet).

 You may zoom in to see the names of larger cities and towns to find specific areas, or hover over the map to see the names of individual municipalities.